theislab/cross_system_integration/README.md

 - Environments: _envs_ directory

 ## Installation of the new models

+### Using sysVI model on your own data

+We suggest using the scvi-tools implementation of the sysVI model as this repository will remain for reproducibility purposes only and will not be maintained in the future.
+The sysVI model is expected to be merged in the scvi-tools version 1.2.
+Until then please use this [fork](https://github.com/Hrovatin/scvi-tools/tree/main/scvi/external/sysvi) and the following [tutorial](https://github.com/Hrovatin/scvi-tutorials/blob/main/scrna/sysVI.ipynb) - note that some of the parameters are changed from the original implementation to adhere to the scvi-tools terminology.

+### For reproducibility purposes

 Clone the git repository and run `pip install -e .` from within the cloned repository.